vippsas/vipps-wix/README.md

 For issues with your Vipps for Wix installation, contact us via our [support system](https://crude.no/vipps-wix-support/).
 For other issues, contact [Vipps](https://developer.vippsmobilepay.com/docs/contact/).

-## Vipps FAQ
+## FAQ

-See the [Vipps API Knowledge base](https://developer.vippsmobilepay.com/docs/knowledge-base/) for more help with Vipps eCommerce.
+See the [Knowledge base](https://developer.vippsmobilepay.com/docs/knowledge-base/) for more help with Vipps eCommerce.